 2. Laser Retroreflector

-Beresheet is about 5 feet (1 meter) tall by 7.5 feet (2.3 meters) wide with its landing gear and legs deployed.
-The lander will separate first from the rocket, taking the long route to the Moon to save fuel by employing gravitational forces to propel itself.
+Beresheet was about 5 feet (1 meter) tall by 7.5 feet (2.3 meters) wide with its landing gear and legs deployed.
+The lander separated first from the rocket, taking the long route to the Moon to save fuel by employing gravitational forces to propel itself.
+Beresheet slowly widened an elliptical orbit around Earth until it was captured by the Moon's gravity and ultimately commanded to descend.

-Beresheet is due to touch down between April 11 and 12 in a dark patch of an ancient volcanic field visible from Earth, known as the Sea of Serenity (Mare Serenitatis in Latin).
+Beresheet attempted to touch down on April 11, 2019 in an ancient volcanic field known as the Sea of Serenity (Mare Serenitatis in Latin).
 NASA’s Apollo 17 astronauts landed near this region on Dec.
 11, 1972.
+The team lost contact with the spacecraft shortly before expected touchdown.

 SpaceIL was established in 2010 to tackle the Lunar X Prize, a competition sponsored by Google that challenged private companies to land a spacecraft on the Moon.
 Though no company was able to meet the competition deadline, prompting Google to end it with no winner in March 2018, the Israeli team pressed on.